zchee/golang-wiki/Spectre.md

 ## Example

-To build a program with both mitigations (and any future mitigations) enabled, use:
+To build a program with both mitigations (and any future mitigations) enabled in all packages, use:

-	go build -gcflags=-spectre=all -asmflags=-spectre=all program
+	go build -gcflags=all=-spectre=all -asmflags=all=-spectre=all program

 ## References